 Prior to giving the entire credit to Tourism 2020 for the bumper performance, it should be borne in mind that the fall in value of the Australian dollar has also extended a helping hand.
 Visitors from the US rose by 10% to 535,000.
 Correspondingly, their spending increased 14% to $2.9 billion.
 However, the number of UK visitors and spending remained steady at 631,000 and $3.5 billion, respectively.

-For the month of May 2015, inbound tourism value increased 11% on year-on-year basis.
-For the year up to the same month, the total tourism income was $17 billion, which beat the income of $16.5 billion from coal, according to data revealed by Australian Bureau of Statistics.
+For the month of May 2015, inbound tourism value increased 11% on a year-on-year basis.
+For the year up to the same month, the total tourism income was $17 billion, which beat the income of $16.5 billion from coal, according to data revealed by the Australian Bureau of Statistics.
 Currently, the spending on flights, restaurants, accommodation and experiences represents 2.5% of GDP.
 The contributions from coal and iron ore are 2.3% and 2.7%, respectively.
-Kieran Davies, chief economist, Barclays, said that if growth in tourism continues to be strong, it will soon become Australia’s largest export.
+Kieran Davies, the chief economist, Barclays, said that if growth in tourism continues to be strong, it will soon become Australia’s largest export.